MathyouMB/bookstore/readme.md

 ## Overview

+The following project is my final assignment for Carleton's COMP3005: Database Management Systems course.
+For my implementation I decided to create a web based application using a React client , Golang REST API, and PostgreSQL relational database.
+Additionally for easy deployment and setup I dockerized the application and created a docker-compose config.

 ## Prompt

 Design and implement an application for an online bookstore (Look Inna Book).
 This application lets users